What Hackers Want

 A single password sign in provides only one barrier against entry by unauthorized persons.
-Most security professionals recommend use of multi-factor authentication.
-Adding a biometric identification log in requirement (see description below) to a password log in requirement is an example of two-factor authentication.
+Most security professionals recommend the use of multi-factor authentication.
+Adding a biometric identification log in requirement (see description below) to a password login requirement is an example of two-factor authentication.
 You can install additional barriers for any data repository or at the individual file level.

 Biometric Identification Technologies:

 Remote access allows users to access their computers or networks from another location.
 This can provide flexibility for achieving work objectives from remote locations.
 However, remote access can provide an additional point of entry exposure.
 Some of the risks can be mitigated by accessing work files from a secure connection (VPN) to a controlled access portal mitigates some of the risks.
 This assumes the portal contains adequate security measures.